cmsc240-f23/cmsc240-f23.github.io/guides/vscode-ssh.md

 2. In the terminal run the following commands

    ```
-   git config --global user.name "John Doe"
+   git config --global user.name "JohnDoe"
    git config --global user.email johndoe@example.com
    ```

-   Where `John Doe` is replaced with your name and `johndoe@example.com` is replaced with the email address you used to sign up to GitHub
+   Where `JohnDoe` is replaced with your name and `johndoe@example.com` is replaced with the email address you used to sign up to GitHub